Educate's Leaders Include:

 He studied at university in both Zimbabwe and the United Kingdom, and holds a doctorate in physical chemistry from the University of Sussex.

-Spencer is Executive Director of the Cordes Foundation.
-In this role he oversees the foundation's strategy in building out a more safe and secure world through the advancement of the foundation’s philanthropic, impact investing, and field building work around women and girls empowerment and poverty alleviation through social enterprise.
+Spencer Ton is Co-Founder and Partner of Vitrum Group.
+Spencer is the former Executive Director of the Cordes Foundation.
+In this role he oversaw the foundation's strategy in building out a more safe and secure world through the advancement of the foundation’s philanthropic, impact investing, and field building work around women and girls empowerment and poverty alleviation through social enterprise.
 Prior to this role, Spencer served as Associate Director of the Global Center for Social Entrepreneurship at the University of the Pacific, a research and social enterprise hub for the advancement of social entrepreneurship leadership and education.
 He also co-founded Fashion4Freedom, a social enterprise and design incubator that creates products and processes that lead to ethical and alternative supply chains, which ultimately end environmental and labor exploitation in the fashion industry.
 Spencer has traveled extensively in development markets working on asset creation programs for small and medium enterprises.
 Spencer currently serves on the boards of Design Capital, Educate!, and the Millennium Campus Network.

 Derek Wittenberg (Treasurer)